lpschlipf/CarND-Behavioral-Cloning-P3/writeup_template.md

 Furthermore, each recording actually consists of two additional cameras to the left and the right of the vehicle, which can also be utilized for training.
 However, the steering angles for these cameras have to be adjusted, as they are mounted in different positions.
-Through trial and error a correction factor of 0.3° was found to be suitable, which was then used for training.
+Through trial and error a correction factor of 0.2° was found to be suitable, which was then used for training.
 The three camera images with their corrected angles at one timestamp are shown in the image below.

 ![alt text][image6]

-Yet, it was found that using both data enhancement methods, flipping and all cameras, actually achieves a bit worse performance than using just one of them and in the final model, no flipping of camera images has been used (see the useage of images and angles instead of augmented_images and augmented_angles in line 80 and 81 of model.py).
-This could for example stem from a bad correction angle.
+Finally, a few parts of the tracks, mainly in sharp turns, still proved to be difficult to handle for the network and were thus recorded a couple of additional times.

-After the collection process, the final dataset consists of 51204 images and their corresponding steering angles.
+After the collection and subsequent data augmentation process, the final dataset consists of 115894 images (half of them inverted) and their corresponding steering angles.
 The sheer size of this data drives the RAM capacity allocated to many python environments to or beyond their limits, and so the data collection and readout was implemented using a python generator, that reads out and stores only 32 images at a time in the RAM.
 The implementation is done in the function
 ```
 generator(samples, batch_size=32)
 ```
-in lines 47-82 in model.py, where also the angle correction and (not used) image inversion can be found.
+in lines 57-92 in model.py, where also the angle correction and (not used) image inversion can be found.

-Finally the data was randomly shuffled 20% of the data were put into the validation set.
+Finally the data was randomly shuffled and 20% of the data were put into the validation set.

 The loss function used for the training to optimize on was the mean squared error and as an adam optimizer was used, it was not necessary to tune the learning rate of the training.
-The loss on the validation set was utilized to determine if the model was over or under fitting and accordingly the ideal number of epochs was determined to be 7 as evidenced by no more change in loss on training or validation set (lines 111 -116 in model.py).
+The loss on the validation set was utilized to determine if the model was over or under fitting and accordingly the ideal number of epochs was determined to be 6 as evidenced by no more change in loss on training or validation set (lines 121 -126 in model.py).